 For successful brainstorming, we find it is important for the group to have a shared understanding of the goal for the session – what they are collectively trying to accomplish.
 It’s also important to know the context and confines so you can tell when conversations have left the productive realm and wandered off on a bunny trail.

 While your desired goal for the brainstorming session is a good starting place, you also need a plan to get the group there.
 Your role as facilitator is like being the conductor of the symphony.
-Your participants will play the music, that’s what they do best.
+Your participants will play the music; that’s what they do best.
 Your role isn’t to master an instrument.
-Instead, you keep the group playing in harmony with each other and moving together to the end of the song.
+Instead, you keep the group playing in harmony and moving together to the end of the song.
 You’ll need a bit of structure to do that.

 That structure can take many forms depending on your desired outcome.
 We often use a scattershot approach, where thoughts and ideas get recorded onto cue cards and posted up on a wall.
 From there, the ideas can be grouped with similar thoughts to identify emerging themes.
 Using activities like this gives the participants a process to follow and a way to channel their thoughts and ideas.